-Visa & Health: Before you travel, visit www.gov.uk/foreign-travel-advice/spain for recommendations and advice on visas and health for your holiday to Majorca.
+Visa & Health: Before you travel, visit www.gov.uk/foreign-travel-advice/spain for recommendations and advice on visas and health for your holiday to the Canary Islands.

-By bus: Bright green buses nicknamed “guaguas” make getting around in the Canary Islands easy and cheap.
+By bus: Bright green buses nicknamed “guaguas” make getting around the Canary Islands quick and cost-effective.

 By taxi: Taxis in the resorts and cities of the Canary Islands are easy to spot and all have meters.

-By car hire: Hiring a car is a good option for exploring some of the more remote places in the Canary Islands.
+By car hire: Hiring a car is a good option for exploring some of the more remote places in the islands.

 Carnival time: Take your holiday to the Canary Islands in February and you’ll experience the chaotic kaleidoscope that is the Carnival!
 Across the archipelago, you’ll see parades, colourful costumes, flamboyant floats, hear live music, eat sizzling street food, drink plenty of sangria, and watch fantastic firework displays.
 To really immerse yourself in the event, head to Tenerife’s capital city, Santa Cruz, where the festivities carry on for two weeks!
 It’s also worth looking out for the Carnival of Las Palmas de Gran Canaria.
 One of the biggest carnivals in all of Spain, it sees people travelling from all over to join in the non-stop party.